Geof23/Gklee/README.md

 This is a fork of the original Github version of GKLEE, https://github.com/PengPengHub/Gklee

+*Note that GKLEE has been tested on an Ubuntu 20 system, so your mileage may vary with other 'nix distros*

 ### Prerequisites for GKLEE

 * a *unix* type system
+* a modern c++ compiler (at least c++-11 complete)
 * CMake, version 3.3+
 * boost developer libraries
 * bison